eliotcochrane/eliotcochrane.github.io/_posts/2023-12-31-lost-art-of-carving.md

 As the snow continues to fall, skiers of all levels eagerly prepare to slide their way down the hill on their planks of choice.
 Amidst the anticipation, skiers long for the days of endless powder and first tracks forever.
 While powder skiing is undoubtedly thrilling, dedicating time to work on the fundamentals can be a strategic investment in becoming a better and more proficient skier.

-In the pursuit of becoming a well-rounded skier, mastering the art of carving on piste can significantly enhance your enjoyment and technique.
-Let's take a look at some of the ways that we can use carving to our advantage both on and off piste.
+In the pursuit of becoming a well-rounded skier, mastering the art of carving on piste can significantly enhance enjoyment and technique.
+Let's take a look at some of the ways that we can use carving to our advantage both on and off-piste.

 ![Marcus Canston carving](/assets/img/marcus_canston_carving_blizzard.jpeg)
 *Photo: Marcus Canston carving on wide skis.
 Source: [Blizzard Sport](https://www.blizzard-tecnica.com/us/en)*